Kings River water or watershed scenery in California

 If Kings is too warm, too pushy, or too broad to pin down, pivot to Hot Creek for a technical trout day or to the North Yuba if you want a colder freestone option with a simpler trout-first identity.

-Verify CDFW's current freshwater regulations for the exact Kings River reach before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify CDFW's current freshwater rules for the exact Kings River reach before fishing.
 Lower tailwater, reservoir, upper river, and backcountry water can have different practical and legal considerations.

 Below Pine Flat Dam